CS684: Embedded System Course

 • Keep the robot at the start loaction.
 Turn on the robot.
 Initially robot should follow the white line.

-• Keep obstacle (alphabot box can be used) in 4 random parking locations.
+• Keep obstacle (alphabot box wrapped in white paper can be used) in location shown in above image.

-• Show that the robot has avoided the obstacles and parked itself in an empty parking location..
+• Show that the robot has navigated the obstacle and reached the end loaction.

 Submission Instructions